junxit/us-congress-bills-114/metadata.md

 - 2016-07-01 — Introduced in House
 - 2016-07-01 — Introduced in House
 - 2016-07-01 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-07-12 — Ordered to be Reported by Voice Vote.
+- 2016-09-20 — Considered under suspension of the rules. (consideration: CR H5671-5672)
+- 2016-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5612.
+- 2016-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-20 — Mr. Hice, Jody B. moved to suspend the rules and pass the bill.
+- 2016-09-20 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5671)
+- 2016-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5671)